British undergraduate degree classification: Variations in classification

+A double first is a degree with first-class honours in two different subjects.
+This arose in Oxford in the 19th century, where it referred specifically to honours in classics and mathematics (the original two honours schools).

 At the University of Cambridge, undergraduate tripos examinations are split into one or more parts, which span either one or two years.
-Each student receives a formal classification for each part (i.e., class I, II.i, II.ii, or III).
-Until October 2020, officially a grade simply existed for every part of the degree, not for the overall degree.
-For students beginning their course of study from October 2020, a final class is awarded across the course of study, according to an algorithm determined by the tripos.
-Attaining first-class honours in two parts culminates in graduating with a "double first".
-It is possible in some triposes to be awarded a "starred first", for examination scripts that "consistently exhibit the qualities of first class answers to an exceptional degree".
-Some Cambridge alumni who achieved firsts in three parts of the tripos are described by their colleges and others as having achieved a "triple first".
+Until October 2020, the official classification was separate for every part of the degree, not for the overall degree, and attaining first-class honours in two parts was referred to as a "double first".
+For students who began their course of study in October 2020 or later, a final class is awarded across the course of study as well as for each part.
+It is possible in some triposes to be awarded a "starred first", for examination scripts that "exhibit the qualities of first-class answers to an exceptional degree".
+Some Cambridge alumni have been described by their colleges and others as having achieved a "triple first".

-At the University of Oxford, a formal degree class is awarded, typically based on the final examinations.
-Examinations for prelims or honour moderations are also undertaken in the first or second year, but their results do not typically affect the final degree classification.
-Until the 1970s, the four honours divisions in Oxford's moderations and final examinations were named first, second, third and fourth class, but from the 1970s onwards, Oxford began to adopt the classification system used by other British universities.
+At the University of Oxford, honours degrees were divided into first, second, third and fourth class until the 1970s, when Oxford began to adopt the classification system used by other British universities.
 Oxford sometimes grants a congratulatory first, which The New York Times described as "a highly unusual honor in which the examining professors ask no questions about the candidate's written work but simply stand and applaud".
-Martin Amis described it as "the sort where you are called in for a viva and the examiners tell you how much they enjoyed reading your papers", and the psychology department described as "the Examiners all rose and doffed their caps".
-Students are now notified of congratulatory firsts by email.
-A "double first" at Oxford informally refers to first-class honours in both components of an undergraduate degree, i.e., moderations or prelims, and the final honours school, or in both the bachelor's and master's components of an integrated master's degree.
+Martin Amis described it as "the sort where you are called in for a viva and the examiners tell you how much they enjoyed reading your papers".

-At University College London, candidates who perform well beyond the requirements of a standard first-class honours may be nominated to the dean's list.
-This is generated once per year and recognises outstanding academic achievement in final examinations.
-There are no set criteria for nomination to the list, but typically only a small number of students from each faculty are nominated per year.
-Comparable recognition in other anglophone countries is the award of a university medal.
+Some institutions, such as University College London, Oxford Brookes University and Imperial College London have a "dean's list".
+Criteria for these vary and may, depending on the institution, include factors other than academic performance.